Proposing a new COST action

 Applications can be submitted at any time.
-COST works with a continuous ‘open call’, with two collection dates per year: end of March and end of September.
+COST works with a continuous ‘open call’, with two collection dates per year: one in spring and one in autumn.
 Proposals submitted after a collection date are retained for the next collection date.

 An application is submitted electronically via the COST website.